mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 ![sailtrhu-default-list-name](../../../images/sailtrhu-default-list-name.png)

-You can also configure an `optoutValue` value in the Segment UI, or pass in a value through the destinations object with one of the Sailthru expected values:
+You can also configure an `optoutValue` value in the MetaRouter UI, or pass in a value through the destinations object with one of the Sailthru expected values:

 ```javascript
 analytics.identify("3242351231",{